MTA1: Protein domains

-The conserved domains of MTA1 include a BAH (Bromo-Adjacent Homology), an ELM2 (egl-27 and MTA1 homology), a SANT (SWI, ADA2, N-CoR, TFIIIB-B) and a GATA-like zinc finger.
+The conserved domains of MTA1 include a BAH (Bromo-Adjacent Homology), an ELM2 domain (egl-27 and MTA1 homology), a SANT (SWI, ADA2, N-CoR, TFIIIB-B) and a GATA-like zinc finger.
 The C-terminal divergent region of MTA1 has an Src homology 3-binding domain, acidic regions, and nuclear localization signals.
 The presence of these domains revealed the role of MTA1 in interactions with modified or unmodified histone and non-histone proteins, chromatin remodeling, and modulation of gene transcription.
 MTA1 undergoes multiple post-translation modifications: acetylation on lysine 626, ubiquitination on lysine 182 and lysine 626, sumoylation on lysine 509, and methylation on lysine 532.
 The structural insights of MTA1 domains are deduced from studies involving complexes with HDAC1 or RbAp48 subunits of the NuRD complexes.
 The MTA1s variant is an N-terminal portion of MTA1 without nuclear localization sequence but contains a novel sequence of 33 amino acids in its C-terminal region.
 The novel sequence harbors a nuclear receptor binding motif LXXLL which confers MTA1 with an ability to interact with estrogen receptor alpha or other type I nuclear receptors.
 The ZG29p variant represents the c-terminal MTA1 with two proline-rich SH3 binding sites.